Are You Sitting Too Much?May 1, 2020 - Katie McCallum

 Set up reminders to move — and stick to them.
 When you're focused on work, remembering to get up and move isn't exactly top of mind.
 If you have an activity band, enable stand or move reminders.
 No activity band?
 No problem.
 Just set an hourly reminder on your smartphone or through your email software.
 Most importantly, though, stick to these reminders — even when you feel like you don't have time for a break.

 Stand while you work.
 If you're going to be at your desk all day, why not stand for some of that time?
-If you work in an office, consider investing in a standing desk.
-If you work from home, you may find that creating a makeshift standing desk is easier than you think — especially if you have a tall counter or table.
+Whether you work in an office or from home, consider investing in a standing desk.
+Not ready to spend money on one?
+You may find that creating a makeshift standing desk is easier than you think — especially if you have a tall counter or table.

 Rethink the notion that you have to sit during a meeting.
 Rather than sitting in a conference room, ask for a walking meeting with your coworkers.
 If you work from home, use headphones to take conference calls while you walk outdoors or around your home.
 And for those brief standing meetings you have with your team every morning, what if it was truly a standing meeting.